oracle-livelabs/pts/upgrade-to-23ai/lab1-install-new-home/install-23ai-oh.md

         - DB23AI **(change this value)**
     - Password
         - Welcome_123 **(change this value)**
-    - Create as Container database
-        - Checked (no changes)
     - Pluggable database name
         - PDB23AI01 **(change this value)**